 Opacity – Adjusting the level of color.

-Our capabilities allow us to customize the percentage of color laid down on the film, altering colors into complimentary ranges.
+Our capabilities allow us to customize the percentage of color laid down on the film, altering colors into complementary ranges.
 Ranges of color opacity vary from 0-100%.

 Translucency – Adding varnish to colored ink.